Anwar-Barakat/gosto-redux-ecommerce/README.md

 Redux Toolkit is a powerful framework for managing state in React applications.

+### Implementation

+* The application would be divided into separate components, such as a header, footer, product list, and shopping cart.
+* Each component would be responsible for its own state management.
+* Redux Toolkit would be used to manage the global state of the application, such as the contents of the shopping cart.
+* The components would interact with each other through Redux actions.

 ### Problem

 Many existing shopping cart websites are difficult to maintain and update.